KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

 48) In item 46 we looked at portrait galleries of the contributors to the Album amicorum Jacob Heyblocq, where the portraits were stored in the Wikimedia infrastructure (Wikimedia Commons to be exact).
-Let's now look at **external (non-Wikimedia) databases** where these persons, their images, works and their lives are described.
+Let's now look at **external (non-Wikimedia) databases** describing these persons, their images, works and their lives.
 For instance let's look at

 - [Europeana](https://www.europeana.eu) - access to millions of European books, music, artworks etc.
 - [RKD](https://rkd.nl/en/) - the Netherlands Institute for Art History.